kevingbb/ukth-appinn-containerapps-orderapi/README.md

   --scopes /subscriptions/<SUBSCRIPTION_ID>/resourceGroups/<RESOURCE_GROUP_NAME> \
   --sdk-auth
 ```
-The return value from this command is a JSON payload, which includes the service principal's tenantId, clientId, and clientSecret.
+The return value from this command is a JSON payload, which includes the service principal's `tenantId`, `clientId`, and `clientSecret`.

 Set the variables in bash.